peetkes/metro-area-stretched-cluster/ReadMe.md

-# Three node MarkLogic cluster with haproxy LB on a single VM
+# MarkLogic Metra Area Stretched Cluster with haproxy LB on a single VM

 This project is used to setup a 3 node marklogic cluster with a load balancer It is based on the marklogic-3n-centos.yaml mentioned on https://hub.docker.com/_/marklogic in teh setup instructions.